 Private mortgage insurance only protects the mortgage lender if the borrower fails to make payments.

-To avoid PMI, start your mortgage process by making a 20 percent down payment.
+To avoid PMI, start your mortgage process by making a down payment of 20%.

 This will protect you from adding an expensive premium to your total loan balance.

-Don’t freak out if your down payment is less than 20 percent, there are ways to eliminate PMI all together after your home’s equity has increased over time.
+Don’t freak out if your down payment is less than 20%, there are ways to eliminate PMI all together after your home’s equity has increased over time.